Display¶

 function is to be not blocker (atomic).

-Its aim is to prepare / configure the serial bus and data to send and then, to start the asynchronous copy (data sent).
+Its aim is to prepare / configure the serial bus and data to transmit and then to start the asynchronous transmission.

 The flush()